General Information

 EVP Recordings

-Whoosh: The sound of a strong wind blows across the mic, but there was no wind the night of the recording.
+Whoosh: The sound of a strong wind blows across the mic, but there was no wind at the time of the recording.

 I Am Right Here (x2), No!: This faint whisper was picked up while conducting an EMF sweep.
-Hard to hear.
+It is hard to hear.

-Get Out: A voice whispers "Get out" as we were leaving.
-May also say "I drunk nothing" or "I want nothing."
+Get Out: A voice whispers, “Get out,” as we were leaving.
+Others report hearing, “I drunk nothing,” or “I want nothing.”

-Go Down The Steps (x2): While we were going down the steps, we picked up this faint whisper.
+Go Down The Steps (x2): We recorded this very faint whisper as we were going down the steps.

-Cold: An OES Member says that he was starting to get cold chills and a ghostly voice whispers "Cold."
+Cold: An OES member said he was starting to get cold chills and a ghostly voice whispers, “Cold.”